-- 10.10 Another open space and play area has been created at the southern end of Cofton Fields.
+- 10.9 In the early 1980s former market garden land at Chestnut Drive was donated to the parish council for the use of children of the parish and creation of allotments for residents.
+Cofton Hackett Parish Council financed a younger childrens play area at Myhill Field and approximately 12 allotments.
+Over the years the play equipment has been updated with grants from Bromsgrove District Council and the play area underwent a major refurbishment in 2017 funded by Cofton Hackett Parish Council and a grant from the Tesco Bags For Good Scheme. - 10.10 Another open space and play area has been created at the southern end of Cofton Fields.
 This is where the River Arrow has been opened up to flow through this area with some play equipment at its eastern end. - 10.11 The response to the Issues and Options consultation showed that there was support for protecting local open spaces and recreational facilities.
-There were comments suggesting the NDP "Should encourage some sports facilities - no floodlighting", and "Yes - recreational & sports facilities must be protected and where possible enhanced.
-There must be opportunities for local residents to have access to such facilities for their own well-being." - 10.12 NPPF paragraph 73 notes that access to high quality open spaces and opportunities for sport and recreation can make an important contribution to the health and well-being of communities. - 10.13 Health and Well Being Policy BDP25.1 advises that the District Council will support proposals and activities that protect, retain or enhance existing sport, recreational and amenity assets, lead to the provision of additional assets, or improve access to facilities, particularly by non-car modes of transport.
-This will include maintaining greater access to and enjoyment of the countryside. - 10.14 Policy CF2 protects existing open spaces and recreational facilities in the neighbourhood area and supports investment in enhancements to support health and wellbeing in the local community.
+There were comments suggesting the NDP "Should encourage some sports facilities no floodlighting", and "Yes recreational & sports facilities must be protected and where possible enhanced.
+There must be opportunities for local residents to have access to such facilities for their own well-being." - 10.12 NPPF paragraph 73 notes that access to high quality open spaces and opportunities for sport and recreation can make an important contribution to the health and well-being of communities. - 10.13 Health and Well Being Policy BDP25.1 advises that the District Council will support proposals and activities that protect, retain or enhance existing sport, recreational and amenity assets, lead to the provision of additional assets, or improve access to facilities, particularly by noncar modes of transport.
+This will include maintaining greater access to and enjoyment of the countryside. - 10.14 Policy CF1 protects existing open spaces and recreational facilities in the neighbourhood area and supports investment in enhancements to support health and wellbeing in the local community.
+The Parish Councils will work with Worcestershire County Council on highway and traffic management issues arising from proposals.